-We have performed a Review of the Property and Inventory of selected locations, pursuant to The Rules of the Florida Administrative Code, Section 69I-73, and School Board Policy 1002.1.
+We have performed a review of the Property and Inventory of selected locations, pursuant to The Rules of the Florida Administrative Code, Section 69I-73, and School Board Policy 1002.1.

-Audits of Property and Inventory require that we account for all of the Property and Inventory charged to the locations.
-In order to complete this task, we have reviewed all property and inventory records disclosed from District accounts and made a determination as to the status of each item.
+Audits of Property and Inventory require that we account for all the Property and Inventory charged to the locations.
+To complete this task, we have reviewed all property and inventory records disclosed from District accounts and determined the status of each item.
 This disposition may include:

-items which are at the location and are accounted for, items which were not available for review prior to the issuance of this report, items which may have been stolen and are supported by the proper District forms, items that have been transferred from one location to another and are supported by the proper District forms, items which have been declared surplus or obsolete and are supported by the proper District forms and, items which have been purchased and are verified to be in compliance with appropriate purchasing guidelines.
+items which are at the location and are accounted for,

+items that were not available for review prior to the issuance of this report, items that may have been stolen and are supported by the proper District forms, items that have been transferred from one location to another and are supported by the proper District forms, items which have been declared surplus or obsolete and are supported by the proper District forms and, items that have been purchased and verified to comply with appropriate purchasing guidelines.